discordiumjs/discordium.js/README.md

-# Discordium.ts
+# discordium.js

-**Discordium.ts** is a powerful and modern TypeScript library for building scalable and feature-rich Discord bots.
-Designed with developers in mind, Discordium.ts simplifies the complexities of the Discord API while providing advanced functionality, clean abstractions, and a delightful developer experience.
+**discordium.js** is a powerful and modern TypeScript library for building scalable and feature-rich Discord bots.
+Designed with developers in mind, discordium.js simplifies the complexities of the Discord API while providing advanced functionality, clean abstractions, and a delightful developer experience.

 ---